xendit/kompare/README.md

                    comparison (LHS-left hand side)
   -t  --target     *The target cluster's context (Required).
 Cluster used as
-                   destination or consequent (RHS - Right hand side) -v  --verbose    Just show me all the diffs too.
-Notice: the output might be LONG!
+                   destination or consequent (RHS - Right hand side) -v  --verbose    -v lists the differences and -vv just shows all the diffs too.
   -i  --include    List of kubernetes objects names to include, this should be
                    an element or a comma separated list.
   -e  --exclude    List of kubernetes objects to include, this should be an